 John Nendick is a senior finance executive who is an expert in new business models, global financial, accounting and audit matters, transactions and technology and Technology, Media and Telecomm (TMT) trends globally.
-He was, until recently, the Deputy Global Leader of EY's TMT business and also served on EY's Global Practice Group.
+He currently serves as a board member, advisor, investor and educator across these and other industries.
+He was, until 2020, the Deputy Global Leader of EY's TMT business and also served on EY's Global Practice Group.
 John is based in California.

-Member of Advisory Board of Eved LLC.
-Chair, Financial Advisory

-Committee of City of Palos Verdes Member, Business Advisory Board of the Los Angeles Kings
+Member of Board of Eved LLC Member of the Corporate Advisory Board and Board of Leaders of the Marshall School of Business at the University of Southern California Member, Business Advisory Board of the Los Angeles Kings

-Member of the Risk and Audit Committee Member of the Nomination Committee
+Board Committee membership Member of the Risk and Audit Committee Member of the Nomination Committee